Downtown Cairo’s History Lies in its Splendid Streets

 The Iconic Buildings of Downtown Cairo

 The streets of Downtown Cairo are fascinating in so many different ways.
-Some may think they are so, for the French style and the European influence that dominate the neighbourhood.
+Some may think they are so because of the French style and the European influence that dominates the neighbourhood.
 And, in all conscience, it is hard to disagree with that fact.
-But, one more startling thing about this neighbourhood is Downtown’s buildings.
+However, one more startling thing about this neighbourhood is the buildings in the downtown area.
 There are several buildings within which a wide array of stories has taken place.

 Yacoubian Building

 The person who owned this significant building was an Armenian man, Hagop Yacoubian.
-The building used to mainly serve lots of people of a high segment.
-Thus, the building itself was a demonstration that Downtown Cairo was the core that gathered the elite community in one place; one building even.
+The building used to serve mainly a large segment of the population.
+Thus, the building itself demonstrated that Downtown Cairo was the core that gathered the elite community in one place, one building even.

 The Yacoubian Building was full of stories of people who lived within it.
-It was at its finest during the ’30s and the ’40s, and it covered several layers of secrets.
-Those secrets were later revealed and those who lived within the building became characters in a novel that’s written by Alaa Al-Aswany.
-Above and beyond, there is an Oscar-winning movie where Adel Imam starred, entitled Omaret Yacoubian.
-You can have full insight into what had happened through either of them.
+It was at its finest during the ’30s and the ’40s, covering several secrets.
+Those secrets were later revealed, and those who lived within the building became characters in a novel by Alaa Al-Aswany.
+Above and beyond, there is an Oscar-winning movie in which Adel Imam starred, entitled Omaret Yacoubian.
+You can have complete insight into what happened through either of them.

 The Diplomatic Club

-Since most, if not all, of Downtown’s buildings, are influenced by the French styles, the Diplomatic Club is not an exception.
-In 1908, Alexandre Marcel, a French architect, designed the Diplomatic Club.
-Alexandre Marcel was a demanded designer during the 20th century; he was expressively brilliant.
+Since most, if not all, of Downtown’s buildings are influenced by the French styles, the Diplomatic Club is no exception.
+In 1908, French architect Alexandre Marcel designed the Diplomatic Club.
+Alexandre Marcel was a designer in demand during the 20th century; he was expressively brilliant.
 He was also the designer behind the gorgeous splendour of the Baron Palace in Heliopolis.
-This building was formerly known as Muhammed Ali Club and it has been a hub for the elite community.
+This building was formerly known as Muhammed Ali Club and has been a hub for the elite community.

 Tamara Building

-Another significant structure of the Downtown’s buildings is Tamara Building.
+Another significant structure of the Downtown’s buildings is the Tamara Building.
 This building sits on one corner of Gawad Hosny Street.
 It has been around since 1910.
-Just like Yacoubian Building, elite people used to fully inhabit the Tamara Building before the major changes that affected Downtown Cairo.
+Like the Yacoubian Building, elite people used to inhabit the Tamara Building fully before the significant changes that affected Downtown Cairo.

-What is so significant about Tamara Building is the fact that it is an architectural art.
-It bears a resemblance of the buildings’ styles in Queens, New York.
-It is one of the Downtown’s buildings that’s remaining existence is of the few reasons that Downtown still has an elegant breeze.
+What is so significant about the Tamara Building is that it is an architectural art.
+It resembles the buildings’ styles in Queens, New York.
+It is one of the Downtown buildings whose remaining existence is one of the few reasons Downtown still has an elegant breeze.

 The Choice is Yours…

 There are so many sites in Egypt that reveal a lot about history.
-On the other side, there is something more interesting and different from Downtown Cairo.
+On the other side, there is something more exciting and different from Downtown Cairo.
 Why?
-Because tourist attractions and historical places are all about a one-day visit that ends as soon as you step out of the place.
-But, in downtown, you can relive the history of the past for as long as you’re in its streets.
+Because tourist attractions and historical places are about a one-day visit that ends when you leave.
+But, downtown, you can relive the history of the past for as long as you’re in its streets.

 Have you ever visited Downtown Cairo?
 What was your favourite building or shop?
 Let us know in the comments below.